Acceleration Calculator

 ❓ Frequently Asked Questions

-What is the formula for acceleration?+
+What is the formula for acceleration?

 The standard formula is a = (v - u) / t, where a is acceleration in m/s², v is final velocity in m/s, u is initial velocity in m/s, and t is time in seconds.
 This can be rearranged to find final velocity (v = u + at) or time (t = (v - u) / a).
 It is the first of the five SUVAT kinematic equations for uniform acceleration.

-What is the SI unit of acceleration?+
+What is the unit of acceleration?

 The SI unit of acceleration is metres per second squared (m/s²).
 This means the velocity changes by that many m/s every second.
 Acceleration is also commonly expressed in g (multiples of standard gravity, 9.80665 m/s²) or ft/s² in some engineering contexts.
 A car accelerating at 3 m/s² gains 3 m/s of speed every second.

-What is the difference between acceleration and deceleration?+
+What is the difference between acceleration and deceleration?

 Deceleration is simply negative acceleration, which means the object is slowing down.
 If a car brakes from 20 m/s to 0 m/s in 4 seconds, the acceleration is (0 - 20) / 4 = -5 m/s².
 There is no separate formula for deceleration; you just get a negative result.
-Speed decreases when acceleration opposes the direction of motion.
+Speed (magnitude of velocity) decreases when acceleration opposes the direction of motion.

-How many g-forces is 1 m/s²?+
+How many g-forces is 1 m/s²?

 1 m/s² = 1 / 9.80665 g, which is approximately 0.102 g.
 Conversely, 1 g = 9.80665 m/s².
-The g unit is useful in aviation and motorsport because humans perceive acceleration as a fraction of gravity.
+The g unit is useful in aviation and motorsport because humans feel acceleration as a fraction of gravity.
 A jet fighter pulling 6 g is accelerating at 6 x 9.80665 = 58.84 m/s².

-What is uniform acceleration?+
+What is uniform acceleration?

 Uniform (constant) acceleration means the rate of change of velocity is the same at every instant.
 All SUVAT equations, including a = (v - u) / t, assume uniform acceleration.
 Free fall near Earth's surface (ignoring air resistance) is the classic example: every object accelerates at g = 9.8 m/s² regardless of mass.
 Non-uniform acceleration requires calculus.

-How do I calculate acceleration from distance and time?+
+How do I calculate acceleration from distance and time?

-What is the acceleration due to gravity on Earth?+
+What is the acceleration due to gravity on Earth?

-The standard value is g = 9.80665 m/s² exactly, by international definition.
-In practice g varies slightly with latitude and altitude: 9.78 m/s² at the equator and 9.83 m/s² at the poles.
-For most physics problems g = 9.8 m/s² is used.
+The standard value is g = 9.80665 m/s² (exactly, by definition of the standard).
+In practice, g varies slightly with latitude and altitude: 9.78 m/s² at the equator and 9.83 m/s² at the poles.
+For most physics problems and this calculator, g = 9.8 m/s² is used.
 On the Moon g is about 1.62 m/s², on Mars about 3.72 m/s².

-How is acceleration related to force?+
+How is acceleration related to force?

-Can acceleration be negative?+
+Can acceleration be negative?

-What is the difference between average and instantaneous acceleration?+
+What is the difference between average and instantaneous acceleration?

 100 km/h = 27.78 m/s.
-Using a = (v - u) / t with u = 0, v = 27.78 m/s, t = 8 s: a = 27.78 / 8 = 3.47 m/s² (0.354 g).
-Most family cars produce 2.5 to 4 m/s² of acceleration.
-Sports cars can exceed 10 m/s² (about 1 g), and top-fuel dragsters can reach 40 m/s² (about 4 g).
+Using a = (v - u) / t with u = 0, v = 27.78 m/s, t = 8 s: a = 27.78 / 8 = 3.47 m/s² = 0.354 g.
+Most family cars fall in the 2.5 to 4 m/s² range.
+Sports cars can exceed 10 m/s² (about 1 g), and dragsters can reach 30 m/s² (about 3 g).